ATpoint/NGS_Pipelines/README.md

 The pipeline can optionally run `cutadapt` for adapter trimming.
 It will always estimate mapping uncertainty using Gibbs sampling (100x).
-If using an index that contains the entire human or mouse genome as decoy one should not run more than four parallel quantification jobs (`--njobs`) on the standard 92GB HPC nodes.
-Four jobs with 16 threads each usually works well.
+If using an index that contains the entire human or mouse genome as decoy one should probably not run more than four parallel quantification jobs (`--njobs`) on the standard HPC nodes but this is not extensively tested.
+Four jobs with 16 threads each usually works well without touching memory limits.
 Note that the value goven to `--trimthreads` must be multiplied by two (for single-end) and three (for paired-end) data as `cutadapt` will pass that parameter to `pigz` for compression of the output files.
 The defaults would therefore need about 60 cores.